Frolower/Frolower/README.md

 ## Introduction

 I am an international student, majoring in Computer Science with concentration in Software Engineering at Gonzaga University.
 I am passioned about web3 technologies and blockchain.
-Currently I'm learnin Golang and looking for an internship in it.
+Currently I'm learning Golang and looking for an internship in it.

 ## 🧐 About me